derFreemaker/Satisfactory/Readme.md

 1. write source code
 2. bundle the code with task: "bundle all"

+GitHub:

 3. push the code to repo
-4. can download in game (github has a 300sec raw data cache or run task: "Start Code Server" and use "http://localhost" as url)
+4. can download in game (github has a 300sec raw data cache)

+Local

+3. run task: "Start Code Server" and use "http://localhost" as url

 ## Run Sequence Overview